-Sustainable finance has been an important cornerstone of the sustainability strategy: The UN Sustainable Development Goals (SDGs) were incorporated in 2018.
+Sustainable finance has been an important cornerstone of the sustainability strategy: The UN SDGs were incorporated into the 17 new Guiding Principles of the State of Baden-Württemberg in 2018.
 A sustainable procurement strategy was implemented in 2018, and the pension fund management incorporated sustainability criteria in a multi-stage process from 2017 to 2020.
 Finally, the state parliament passed the Sustainable Financial Investment Act in March 2023 (see link in footnote, only available in German language8).